The openssl s_client

 $ echo -ne "mail@example.net" | base64 bWFpbEBleGFtcGxlLm5ldA== $ echo -ne "wI8#dS5_yG8@iS" | base64 d0k4I2RTNV95RzhAaVM=

 You can now connect to the mail server.
-In the below command I’m connecting to port 465.
-I’ve also added the -quiet
+In the below command I connect using port 465.
+I have also added the -quiet

 option.
 This prevents session and certificate information is printed and that the session is renegotiated when we enter a command starting with the letter R

 Often, you actually want the output to be verbose.
-The session and certificate information include the TLS protocol and cypher, for instance.
-If you want to see that information then leave out the -quiet
+Among others, the session and certificate information include the TLS protocol and cypher, which can be useful for debugging.
+If you want to see that information then you need to leave out the -quiet

 $ openssl s_client -connect strawberry.active-ns.com:465 -quiet ...
 220-strawberry.active-ns.com ESMTP Exim 4.93 #2 Mon, 08 Mar 2021 18:20:41 +0000 220-We do not authorize the use of this system to transport unsolicited, 220 and/or bulk e-mail.